ewang2002-sandbox/ZeroRaidBot/README.md

 ## Support the Project
 The best way to support this project is to star (⭐) it.
 You might also consider looking through the code and seeing if something could use optimizing (most of the code is written in the middle of the night).

+You may also consider indirectly supporting me by donating to [Darkmattr's patreon](https://www.patreon.com/Darkmattr).

 ## Similar Projects
 - [Ooga-Booga](https://github.com/Jacobvs/Rotmg-Discord-Bot) by [Darkmattr](https://github.com/Jacobvs).